Behavioural and Economic Science (Economics) (MSc) (2023 Entry)

 Behavioural and Economic Science (Economics) MSc is designed for students with an Economics degree.
-Warwick's Economics department, ranked 4th in the UK (The Complete University Guide 2021) and 25th the World (The QS World University Subject Rankings 2020), offers you a programme examining theoretical and real-world applications of decision science and behavioural economics.
+Warwick's Department of Economics, ranked 4th in the UK (The Complete University Guide 2023) and 25th the World (The QS World University Subject Rankings 2022), offers you a programme examining theoretical and real-world applications of decision science and behavioural economics.

 You will be automatically enrolled on a pre-sessional Mathematics and Statistics programme to equip you with the relevant methodological skills you need to succeed on the course.